Norfolk Elk Horns

-The Norfolk Elk Horns or the shortened "Elks" was a primary moniker of the minor league baseball teams based in Norfolk, Nebraska between 1914 and 1941.
+The Norfolk Elk Horns, Norfolk Elks or the shortened "Elks" was a primary moniker of the minor league baseball teams based in Norfolk, Nebraska between 1914 and 1941.
 The Norfolk minor league teams played as members of the Class D level Nebraska State League (1914–1915, 1922–1923), Tri-State League (1924), Nebraska State League (1928–1938) and Western League (1939–1941), winning league championships in 1935 and 1938.
 The Norfolk minor league teams hosted home games at Athletic Park.

 The Norfolk Elks were a St. Louis Cardinals minor league affiliate in 1936.
 Norfolk played as an affiliate of the New York Yankees from 1937 to 1941 and adopted the Norfolk "Yankees" moniker in 1940.

 History

 1914 to 1924: Nebraska State League / Tri- State League

 Minor league baseball began in Norfolk, Nebraska in 1914, when the Norfolk "Drummers" became members of the eight–team Class D level Nebraska State League, replacing the Fremont Pathfinders franchise in league play.

 At the home opener in 1914, it was noted Mayor Carl Verges threw the first pitch and Prof. Doering and the Battle Creek Band played.
 Before a reported crowd of 2,000, Norfolk lost to the York Prohibitionists by the score 3–1.
 At the local Y.M.C.A. bulletin boards were placed at the inside lobby and outside the building to report standings and scored.
 During away games, Norfolk fans would gather at the boards, waiting for the game score to be called in by phone and updated on the bulletin boards.

 Fans yelling profanity in the presence of ladies at Norfolk home games were reprimanded by the police, who were present at games, including Police chief Jolly.
 A public apology, arrest or a $7.50 fine were all used to punish fans using profanity.

 In a 1914 home game against the Beatrice Milkskimmers, it was reported police chief Jolly broke up a fight between Beatrice player Branon and umpire Dixon.
 According to the Norfolk paper, Branon attacked Dixon, Jolly intervened and arrested Branon.
 Branon was fined $7.50.

 In their first season of play, the 1914 Norfolk Drummers placed sixth in the eight–team Nebraska State League final standings.
 The drummers ended the season with a record of 52–60, playing under managers Warren Cummings and Babe Towne.
 With no playoffs held, Norfolk finished 14.0 games behind the first place Grand Island Islanders in the final standings.
 Pitcher Verne Hirsch of Norfolk led the Nebraska State League with 244 strikeouts.

 The Norfolk Drummers continued play in 1914 and folded during the Nebraska State League season.
 On June 28, 1915, the Drummers folded with a 24–13 record under returning manager Babe Towne.
 On July 18, 1914, the Nebraska State League folded.